SandroMiguel/verum-php/README.md

 ...
 ```

-#### Specify multiple custom messages at once for fields with and without a label
+#### Specify multiple custom error messages at once for fields with and without a label

 ```
 ...